 Of course, the App Store is still leading the pack.
 As of late January, Apple reported more than 10 billion apps have been downloaded from its store by more than 160 million iPhone, iPod touch, and iPad users around the world.
 The App Store offers more than 350,000 apps, with more than 60,000 native iPad apps available in 20 categories.

 On Tuesday, Apple upped the app ante by launching subscriptions on the App Store.
-The new service is available to all content publishers, including producers of magazines, newspapers, video Relevant Products/Services and music.
+The new service is available to all content publishers, including producers of magazines, newspapers, video and music.
 Subscriptions purchased from within the App Store will be sold using the same App Store billing system that has been used to buy billions of apps and in-app purchases.

 Publishers who use Apple's subscription service in their app can also leverage other methods for acquiring digital subscribers outside the app.
 For example, publishers can sell digital subscriptions on their web sites, or can choose to provide free access to existing subscribers.
 Apple processes all payments, keeping the same 30 percent share that it does for app purchases.